 THIS POST MAY CONTAIN AFFILIATE LINKS.
 PLEASE READ MY DISCLOSURE FOR MORE INFO.

-When I did a complete 180 of my diet two years ago, it was because I learned this simple (yet surprisingly not well-known) fact:
+When I did a complete 180 of my diet a few years ago, it was because I learned this simple (yet surprisingly not well-known) fact:

 The human body can run on one of two energy sources: sugar or fat.